martpie/museeks/README.md

 - Download [Electron](https://github.com/atom/electron/releases) **there are crashes problems in 0.36.x, don't use it**
 - Download Museeks source code
 - Put it in a folder called `app` in `[Electron path]/resources`
-- `bower install && npm install && npm run compile`
+- `npm install && npm run compile`
 - Run Electron

 ===